opencv/opencv/doc/js_tutorials/js_imgproc/js_canny/js_canny.markdown

 Try it
 ------

 Here is a demo.
-Canvas elements named CannyCanvas1 and CannyCanvas2 have been prepared.
+Canvas elements named CannyCanvasInput and CannyCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

 \htmlonly